Romeo-Duncan/sweng-proj/README.md

 1) type cd Client
 2) type npm start

-To start the client navigate to the root directory of the project:
+To start the server navigate to the root directory of the project:
 1) type cd server
 2) type nodemon server